mapamy/mapamy/README.md

 ## Welcome to Mapamy!

-Mapamy is a platform where you can create maps with a collection of pins.
-You can add pins to your maps and share them with others.
-You can also view maps created by other users.
+_Mapamy_ is a platform where you can create maps with a collection of pins and interesting descriptions.
+Add pins to your maps and share them with others, or just view maps created by other users.

-This repository contains the backend code for Mapamy, in case you want to help out with the development of the platform.
+This repository contains the backend code for _Mapamy_, in case you want to help out with the development of the platform.

-## Setup
+## Setup for the first time

 You need to have the following installed on your machine:

 - [DDEV](https://ddev.com/)
 - [Docker](https://www.docker.com/)

+**Note**: feel free to work on a Windows machine, but Linux will make your life easier.

-Once you are ready to go, start the DDEV environment by running:
+Once you are ready to go, start the DDEV environment by running the following command in the project root directory:

 ```
 ddev start